sagemath/sagewiki_to_gh-2022-10-10/days4/projects/graphs.md

  * Electrical Networks, Jim Morrow's REU: Graphs with boundary are already in sage, but there are probably some useful constructions for Jim's summer REU that are not implemented yet.
 Especially data structures, perhaps an ElectricalNetworks class...

  * Latex Graphs: At sage days 3, Craig Citro gave Robert Miller an old scheme program to plot graphs in postscript format.
-It would be great to get this working from in python.
+It would be great to get this working from python.